jreades/flip/README.md

 ## To Dos

-- Allow the user to specify their own matching sequence manually (e.g. have one audio segment and then just specify where to mix in the PNGs) using some kind of text file.
+- Move many of the assumptions about output directories and sources to a separate config.py file so that these can be easily changed and also don't have to be configured individually in each script.
-- Allow the user to have a MP4 file (e.g. 'fireside chat' type thing) that in inserted into the sequence of segments such that you can fade out of the lecture slides to a video of the lecturer talking and then fade back into the next slide in the sequence.
+- Allow the user to include an existing MP4 file (e.g. 'fireside chat' type thing) that is inserted into the sequence of segments such that you can fade out of the lecture slides to a video of the lecturer talking and then fade back into the next slide in the sequence.
+- Expand the OO-aspect used by `intro.py` and `outro.py` so as to make it easier to set upmore complex effects and on-the-fly rendering of elements.
 - Allow a 'talking head' type thing to be overlayed across all slides (e.g. this recording of me talking in green-screened in to the lower-right corner along with the PNG background).
+- Allow for slide transitions to be simulated in ffmpeg using filters.

 ### Adding Filters